Welcome to SMCC

 SMCC experienced rapid growth after becoming a community college, with enrollment nearly tripling in a decade.
 In 2011, we added a second campus, the Midcoast Campus in Brunswick, located on the site of the former Brunswick Naval Air Station.

 SMCC has come a long way from a small school in Augusta to Maine’s largest community college.
-We now serve more than 6,000 students from around the state and around the globe, and offer more than 40 degree and certificate programs at our campuses in South Portland and Brunswick, online and at satellite locations throughout southern Maine.
+We now serve about 6,000 students from around the state and around the globe, and offer more than 40 degree and certificate programs at our campuses in South Portland and Brunswick, online and at satellite locations throughout southern Maine.

 Want to know all the exciting things that are happening at SMCC?
 To learn more and view our online college newsletter, visit our Campus Connections webpage.